 Its founder, Dr. Bill Wolverton, is one of the world’s foremost authorities in the use of phytoremediation.
 Not only is he a world renowned pioneer in this field but has many years of practical application, primarily in wastewater treatment and indoor air pollution abatement.

-It is our belief that solutions lie within a marriage of natural forces and man's ingenuity.
-Allow nature to cleanse itself, yet use technological advancements to make "Mother Nature" more efficient.
-WES, Inc. has developed technologies using natural processes that make use of plants and their root-associated microbes to treat a variety of environmental pollutions.
-Not only do these developments provide effective treatment of air and water, but are generally more cost-effective, environmentally friendly and use less energy.
+It is not a matter of simulating nature’s biological processes.
+But it is our belief that solutions lie within a marriage of natural forces and man's ingenuity.
+Allow nature to cleanse itself, yet use technological advancements to assist nature in becoming more efficient.
+WES has developed technologies using natural processes that make use of plants and their root-

 514 Pine Grove Road